Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Inappropriate controls are provided for the task.
+__Description__: Inappropriate controls are provided for the task.
 Controls must not be irrelevant to the message, question, or task of the DX.
 DX scope and functionality must not be too broad.
 Fail if the DX can be subdivided or have irrelevant functionality removed.

 __Cited community practice__: [https://inclusivedesignprinciples.org/#add-value](https://inclusivedesignprinciples.org/#add-value)